 Rain chances will increase across the Peninsula through Friday, then decrease again through Sunday.
 The best chances for showers and thunderstorms will be along the Southeast Florida coast and in the Keys.
+However, scattered thunderstorms may occur in Central Florida as well.

 Widespread severe weather is not expected.
-However, gusty winds of 45 mph, waterspouts, locally heavy downpours, and frequent lightning will accompany the stronger storms.
+However, gusty winds of 40-50 mph, waterspouts, locally heavy downpours, and frequent lightning will accompany the stronger storms.